Disney Vacation Club: History

 Disney's Animal Kingdom Villas opened its first phase in 2007 at $17,000 for a membership.
 By September 17, 2008, Disney Vacation Development had two new time share properties being built, Bay Lake Tower and Treehouse Villas in Orlando at existing Disney park hotels and both were to open in 2009.
-Bay Tower was expect for its timeshares to open at $18,000.
+Bay Lake Tower's timeshares were expected to open at $18,000.

 On October 3, 2007, Disney announced it would open its latest Disney Vacation Club resort on 21 acres it had purchased in Ko Olina Resort, Honolulu/Oahu, with building slated to begin in 2008 with completion in 2011.
 The resort would offer both DVC units as well as standard hotel rooms for guests of the resort.
 With the announcement, DVC filed its remaining paperwork to allow its timeshare units to be sold in Hawaii.
 Three top executives were fired for selling 460 Ko Olina timeshare units for what were deemed unprofitable prices.
 The Hawaii resort opened as Aulani on August 28, 2011.

-In early 2011 it was reported that Disney had purchased land near National Harbor, Maryland, a suburb of Washington, D.C., to potentially build a resort similar to the three Disney Vacation Club resorts not located at Walt Disney World.
+In early 2011, it was reported that Disney had purchased land near National Harbor, Maryland, a suburb of Washington, D.C., to potentially build a resort similar to the three Disney Vacation Club resorts not located at Walt Disney World.
 In late November 2011, however, Disney announced that it had canceled plans to build a 500-room resort hotel at National Harbor.

 In 2011, the company announced that it would no longer allow secondary market DVC points purchasers to use their points on Disney Cruise Line, Adventures by Disney or the Concierge Collection luxury hotel group.
 In April 2016, Disney Vacation Development also ended the extension of Membership Extras benefits to those who purchase DVC contracts through secondary markets.
 Disney was one of the last major timeshare companies to eliminate these benefits according to the American Resort Development Association.
 In 2019, DVC announced further restrictions on resale purchases.
 On resale purchases made after January 18, 2019, DVC resale contracts purchased for the original 14 resorts at Walt Disney World, Disneyland, and 3 stand-alone locations will only be able to use their points at those 14 existing resorts and not at the upcoming Riviera and Reflections resorts.
 Additionally, resale buyers at Riviera will only be allowed to use their points at the Riviera resort.